✨ Trusted reviews and recommendations across tech, lifestyle, and more

 Cons:

-• Some accessories and travel-system components may require separate purchases.
+• Some infant car seat adapters and travel-system accessories require separate purchases.

-• Larger fold footprint can be inconvenient in smaller trunks.
+• The folded footprint can still feel large in smaller car trunks.

 Jeep Classic Jogging Stroller by Delta Children, Grey